 What Is Automated Spec Generation?

 Automated spec generation refers to AI systems that produce structured software specifications from natural language input, reducing or eliminating manual spec-writing effort.
+Academic research on LLM-based requirements generation confirms that large language models can meaningfully enhance the efficiency of requirements engineering.
 The output of a spec generator is not a narrative document — it's a structured artifact with acceptance criteria, scope boundaries, subtask sequencing, and file-level guidance that a coding agent can execute against.

 The term covers a wide capability range.
 At the low end: AI reformats your description as bullet points.
 At the high end: AI reads your codebase, conducts an informed planning dialogue, presents architectural options, and produces a complete spec with traceable acceptance criteria and explicit scope enforcement.
 The difference in output quality — and downstream coding agent performance — is significant.

-The demand for automated spec generation has risen alongside AI coding agents.
+The demand for automated spec generation has risen alongside AI coding agents — over 15 major spec-driven development platforms launched between 2024 and 2025, and the AI code generation market is projected to grow from $4.91 billion in 2024 to $30.1 billion by 2032.
 As developers hand more implementation work to autonomous agents, the spec quality ceiling has become the performance ceiling.
 Agents executing against vague prompts produce vague code.
 The discipline of spec-driven development — write a precise spec, then execute — is being automated by tools like Tekk.coach because it's both high-value and previously high-effort.

 Ready to Try Tekk.coach?